If you spend your lunch breaks checking flights to Europe and counting the empty pages in your passport, you need these tips.

-Go With ILP
+I Volunteered With ILP

 I know you’re reading this on the ILP blog so it’s no surprise I’m going to talk about ILP even more…but honestly my semester abroad in China was a one steal of a deal.
 For a set program cost, I had my flights, visa, housing, food, support and culture classes covered for an entire semester.

 I Don't Travel Alone

 When you travel with a friend, you can split the cost of a cab.
 And a hostel room.
 And dinner.
-And snacks!
-You save so much money when you travel with a friend because you can share everything… You and your friend can split your stuff into 2 slightly larger carryons instead of one of you paying for a piece of checked luggage.
+And snacks.
+You save so much money when you travel with a friend because you can share everything… You and your friend can split your stuff into 2 slightly larger carry ons instead of one of you paying for a piece of checked luggage.
 Genius, right?

 I Book Cheap Flights

 I’m on a ton of different email subscriptions and stuff that let me know the best flights.
 It’s not perfect because you can’t choose when or where flights will be cheap, but it adds a bit of adventure to decide to vacation in Denmark just because flights were $375.
 Get more info on booking cheap flights here.

 I Travel In Affordable Countries

 It makes sense when you think about it, but your trip is going to cost way less if you travel in a country where your money gets you further.
 In some places in Asia, $10 means breakfast, lunch, dinner and a hostel.
 No kidding.